rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 ![ArchComponets](images/arch_componets.png)

-This post is to give a brief introduction to Android Architecture Components, in later posts we will delve deeper into each of these libraries aiming to show the capabilities of each one.
+This post is to give a brief introduction to Android Architecture Components.
+In later posts, we will delve deeper into each of these libraries aiming to show the capabilities of each one.

 Let's start: